 - Wrap presents

 10. Sing in the Rain: You can’t control it, so make peace with it.
 Get your rain gear on and go splash around with your kids.
+Pack on the snow gear and dig into the fluffy white stuff!
 There’s nothing better for your kids than to see you act like a kid and have some fun.
 There’s so much pressure on kiddos these days to grow up fast and stand up straight, when really sometimes even the adults need to slow down and find excitement in the little things.
-Get grossed out by a slimy worm.
-Splash in the biggest puddle.
-Dance in the rain.
-As long as there’s no thunder or lightening, have fun.
-You won’t melt.
 Dry off after a quick shower and warm up with some hot chocolate.
-The perfect ending to a rainy day.
+The perfect ending to a rainy / snowy day.

 By guest contributor: Whitney